 Searching for some holiday souvenirs?
 Well, you can forget the crystals and head on over to the local ceramic shops in Prague.
 With some unique and long experience of working with ceramics, the Czechs have a flair for the creative.
 Visit some local galleries or check out the shops to get the best find.
 They do make excellent gifts!

-Aside from the European architecture of the city, you can try out some outdoor activities or tours to get the blood pumping in your veins.
+Aside from the European architecture of the city, you can try out some outdoor activities or adventure tours to get the blood pumping in your veins.
 You will get to explore the natural landscape in and around the city aside from wandering about parks like normal tourists.

 While beer may be consumed as much as water in this city, there is no secret of the large multitude of breweries in the city.
 Although most have been brought out by the international companies, many small-scale breweries are still in Prague, giving the locals and visitors a taste of the old.
-You can also explore Prague beer tour.
+You can also explore beer tour.

 Are you excited yet?
 Don’t wait another moment and plan a trip to Prague.
-All you need is a bag of clothes and a good hotel reservation to enjoy the hospitality in the Czech Republic.
+All you need is a bag of clothes and a good hotel reservation to enjoy hospitality in the Czech Republic.